• Home

 Conclusion

 All in all, I am pretty happy with my 2017 goals.
-I had very good insight on what works for me and what not.
-I get very excited at the beginning, but as the time passes by, I get distracted and the intensity goes down.
+I had a very good insight on what works for me and what not.
+I get very excited at the beginning, but as time passes by, I get distracted and the intensity goes down.

 How did the year go for you?
 Did you set any goals?
 What worked and what didn’t?